VIDA-NYU/reprozip/README.md

 elsewhere, either by unpacking and running on a compatible machine or by creating a virtual machine through [Vagrant][vagrant].

-ReproZip is split in several components which are all hosted here, and also available on PyPI: [reprozip](https://pypi.python.org/pypi/reprozip) (the packer, that generates a .rpz file by tracing a piece of software), [reprounzip](https://pypi.python.org/pypi/reprounzip) (the unpacker, that takes a .rpz file and allows you to run it), and [reprounzip-vagrant](https://pypi.python.org/pypi/reprounzip-vagrant) (the plugin that does Vagrant-related things in reprounzip).
+ReproZip is split in several components which are all hosted here, and also available on PyPI: [reprozip][pz] (the packer, that generates a .rpz file by tracing a piece of software), [reprounzip][puz] (the unpacker, that takes a .rpz file and allows you to run it), and [reprounzip-vagrant][puzv] (the plugin that does Vagrant-related things in reprounzip).

 Quickstart
 ----------